 Heat a tawa, add a drop of oil and rub it with half an onion.
 This will help you to take the dosa from the tawa easily.

-Once the tawa is heated well, pour a ladle of batter and spread it to form a thick dosa as shown in the picture.
+Once the tawa is heated well, reduce the heat to medium, pour a ladle of batter and spread it in a circular motion to form a thick dosa as shown in the picture.
 Do not spread it thin.
 Uthappams should be thick.

 After a minute, sprinkle the onion mixture all over the dosa.
 Be generous in adding onions for the uthappam to taste great.
 Gently press it with the dosa ladle or spatula.